|

 The default configuration with no configuration file at all may

 work perfectly well for some installations.
-Still, a
+Still, a configuration

-not be present unless explicitly enabled using the configurable
+unless explicitly enabled using the configurable %features

-%features variable (see also "Configuring gitweb features"
+variable (see also "Configuring gitweb features" section below).

 Some configuration variables have their default values (embedded